aaronjyoder/aaronjyoder/README.md

 Java.

 I've used Kotlin and like some of the features it has, but I still prefer Java and the direction it is currently headed.
-I have several qualms with Kotlin, but I won't get into them here.

 Other languages I've used in the past include, but are not limited to, BASIC, Lua, C, C++, C#, Python, Haskell, and JavaScript.